Betsy

 For those unaware, Betfair allows punters to bet right up until the moment the horses cross the line, which can lead to some extraordinary outcomes.

 Saturday delivered one of those moments.
 Light Infantry Man settled handy to the speed but appeared to be under real pressure at the top of the straight.
-That visual, coupled with the fact he wasn’t mention in the call for much of the straight, likely saw his in-play price explode.
+That visual, coupled with the fact he wasn’t mentioned in the call for much of the straight, likely saw his in-play price explode.

 Much to the chagrin of those who laid him at $1,000, Ethan Brown was able to lift the veteran off the canvas late, snatching what was, at least for Betfair in-play backers, a truly improbable victory.